NoobyBoy/Image-Manipulation-Training/README.md

     pixelisation : Pixelise the picture with the size of pixel you want

     shuffling : shuffle the picture with zone of size you want

+    image_list_to_gif : convert a list of pics into an animated gif

 ## 〰️ Function Done but the result is not satisfying 〰️